MaxBreakfast/test/_posts/2015-8-24-ui-select.md

 };

 ```
 Now we're finlly at the HTML and the ui-select.
 There is a lot going on this snippet of code but the crux of it is the ui-select-choices line.
 In this line we call findUser on whatever text is being entered by the user.
-The results that are created by the call to findUser are then displayed in divs that follow the template provided.
+The results that are created by the call to findUser are then displayed in divs that follow the template contained in the ng-bind-html.
 If one of those divs is selected, the addUser function is called for the user represented by that div.

 ```html
 <ui-select ng-model='result.selected' on-select='addUser(result.selected)'  theme="bootstrap" ng-disabled="false" reset-search-input="true" uiSelectConfig.appendToBody = true; style="width: 300px;">